matteosacchetto/node-zip-cli/README.md

 * `ignore-files`: do not consider rules in the .zipignore and .gitignore files
 * `exclude-rules`: do not consider rules which have been specified on the command line, with the `-e` option
 * `all`: disable all rules

+> [!NOTE]
+> Since version (0.10.0) this option supports being enabled without explicitly specifying a mode, in this case the behavior will be that of `ignore-files`.

 ###### `-y, --yes`